 Dietary Options for This Instant Pot Pumpkin Curry

-Omit the chicken and use only 1 can of chickpeas instead.
+Omit the chicken and use 1 can of chickpeas instead.

-Chickpeas are an excellent source of fiber, plant protein, vitamins and mineral.
+Chickpeas are an excellent source of fiber, plant protein, vitamins, and minerals.
 They are often used as a meat substitute in vegan or vegetarian dishes.

 *Note: removing skins from the chickpeas can help make them easier to digest.